zhangzhengde0225/Xiwu/README.md

 This work is Supported by the Informatization Plan of Chinese Academy of Science, Grant No. CAS-WX2022SF-0104 and "From 0 to 1" Original Innovation Project of IHEP, Grant No. E3545PU2.
 We would like to express our gratitude to Beijiang Liu, Yaquan Fang, Gang Li, Wuming Luo, Ye Yuan, Shengsen Sun, Yi Jiao and others who are not listed here for engaging in beneficial discussions or providing computing resources.

+We are very grateful to the [LLaMA](https://github.com/meta-llama/llama), [FastChat](https://github.com/lm-sys/FastChat) projects for the foundation models.

 # License